 All transfer credit must have a grade of B or better for MSCS and B+ or better for PhD students, and the student’s overall average in all prior graduate work must be a minimum of B.

-Transfer graduate credit will not be accepted unless it was taken within the general time limit of seven years prior to receipt of the Drexel degree (see Time Requirements for Program Completion).
+Transfer graduate credit will not be accepted unless it was taken within the general time limit of five years prior to receipt of the Drexel degree (see Time Requirements for Program Completion).

 - All transfer credits must be from an accredited institution and must not have been used toward any other degree at that institution.